-The Atomic Energy Act of 1954 requires that the Commissioner of Patents shall notify the Atomic Energy Commission of all applications for patent which, in his opinion, disclose inventions or discoveries required to be reported under subsection 151c which reads as follows:
+The Atomic Energy Act of 1954 requires that the Commissioner of Patents shall notify the Atomic Energy Commission of all applications for patent which, in his opinion, disclose inventions or discoveries required to be reported under subsection 151c (42 U.S.C.
+2181c) which reads in part as follows:

-"Any invention or discovery useful (1) in the production or utilization of special nuclear material or atomic energy. . . ."
+"... any invention or discovery useful in the production or utilization of special nuclear material or atomic energy...."